JetBrains/teamcity-documentation/topics/configuring-connections-to-docker.md

 [//]: # (auxiliary-id: Configuring Connections to Docker)

 A preconfigured Docker connection allows you to:
-* sign in to an authenticated registry before running a build / sign out after the build;
+* sign in to an authenticated Docker or Podman registry before running a build / sign out after the build;
-* clean up the published images after the build.
+* clean up the published images after the build (currently not available for Podman).

->This type of connection is a part of the TeamCity-Docker integration toolset.
-Refer to [this page](integrating-teamcity-with-docker.md) for information on software requirements, supported environments, and other common aspects of this integration.
+>This type of connection is a part of the TeamCity-Docker/Podman integration toolset.
+Refer to this documentation article for information on software requirements, supported environments, and other common aspects of this integration: [](integrating-teamcity-with-container-managers.md).

 You can configure a _Docker Registry_ connection on the __Project Settings | Connections__ page.
 TeamCity supports connections to [docker.io](http://docker.io/) (default) or private Docker registries.
 More than one connection can be added to a project.
 The connection will be available in all the subprojects and build configurations of the current project.

->After configuring the Docker Registry connection for a TeamCity project, you need to select it when adding a [Docker Support](docker-support.md) feature to the respective build configuration.
+>After configuring the Docker Registry connection for a TeamCity project, you need to select it when adding a [](container-support.md) feature to the respective build configuration.
 >
 {type="note"}